-Costco Meatloaf and Mashed Potatoes - Best Prepared Meal?
+Costco Meatloaf And Mashed Potatoes - Cooking Instructions + Calories

 Kirkland Signature Meatloaf and Mashed Potatoes at Costco

-Each package of Costco’s meatloaf and mashed potatoes will weigh about 4.25 pounds and comes with a ground beef meatloaf and glaze and yukon gold mashed potatoes.
+Each package of Costco’s meatloaf and mashed potatoes weighs about 4.25 pounds and comes with a ground beef meatloaf with glaze and Yukon gold mashed potatoes.

 Thing To Know - Long cook Time

-The Meatloaf and Mashed Potatoes will take about an hour to cook in the oven.
+The Costco Meatloaf and Mashed Potatoes will take about an hour to cook in the oven.
 Costco already takes care of a lot of the prep work, but there is still a long cook time.

 The Meatloaf is Made Fresh Daily!

-When doing some research for this article, I came across a reddit comment from user livin801 who is a Costco employee.
-They state that the meatloaf is made fresh daily using ground beef they buy directly from the meat department.
+When researching this article, I came across a reddit comment from user livin801, a Costco employee.
+They state that the Costco meatloaf is made fresh daily using ground beef they buy directly from the meat department.

-Costco grinds it fresh multiple times a day and adds in the fresh eggs, onions, and seasoning.
-They then cook it in the “Combi” oven, chill, and apply the glaze.
+Costco grinds it fresh multiple times daily and adds fresh eggs, onions, and seasoning.
+They then cook it in the “Combi” oven, chill it, and apply the glaze.
 I always love to see freshly made food.